V2A0R0U4N/Sales-Intelligence-Automator/README.md

 # 🧠 Sales Intelligence Automator

-An autonomous, multi-agent B2B sales intelligence platform that turns a list of company names or URLs into deep, actionable sales intelligence — fully enriched, ICP-matched, and delivered across your web dashboard, WhatsApp, and Telegram.
+An autonomous, multi-agent B2B sales intelligence platform that turns a list of company names or URLs into deep, actionable sales intelligence — fully enriched, ICP-matched, and delivered across your web dashboard and WhatsApp.

 ---